Sun Never Again: Production

 The film produced by Pointless Films in co-production with the Faculty of Dramatic Arts in Belgrade, was shot in Bor, Serbia and Negotin in Bor District in 2021.

 Release

 Sun Never Again had its premiere in the 'First Feature Competition' at the Tallinn Black Nights Film Festival on 20 November 2024.

 It was screened at Cultural Centre of Belgrade movie theatre on 25 December 2024 and Cinema Vrnjačka Banja, Serbia on 11 January 2025.

 It completed in International competition Glocal Images at the Cyprus Film Days International Festival on 7 April 2025.

-In April 2025, it participated in The Festival – Europe around Europe, at Paris European Film Festival with screening at the The Ursulines Studio on 26 April.
+In April 2025, it participated in The Festival – Europe around Europe, at Paris European Film Festival with screening at The Ursulines Studio on 26 April.
 It competed in Connections 2025 and SAUVAGE 2025 Prize Competition.

 Reception

 At the Tallinn Black Nights Film Festival, the film was praised by Marko Stojiljković of Cineuropa.